Subscribe

 • FVRCP vaccine.
 One of the core vaccinations for cats, FVRCP protects against feline viral rhinotracheitis, calicivirus, and panleukopenia virus.
 Your vet can only treat the symptoms of these three respiratory diseases, but vaccinating against them can help prevent and lessen their severity.
 Kittens must be vaccinated as young as 8 weeks old and receive at least two booster vaccines, four weeks apart.
 As they age, cats may need yearly boosters based on their risk levels.

 • Chlamydophila felis vaccine.
-Though it isn’t considered a core vaccination for cats, a vaccine that protects against feline chlamydophila may be recommended if your kitten is at heightened risk of exposure.
+Though it isn’t considered a core vaccination for cats, a vaccine that protects against feline chlamydophila may be recommended if your kitten is at a heightened risk of exposure.
 The chlamydophila felis bacterium can cause conjunctivitis and upper respiratory infections, but vaccination may help control its spread in multi-cat environments such as shelters where verified infections have occurred.

 When you should see a vet